ezchx/isic_melanoma_contest_task3/README.md

 			Training	0.3958	  0.8576
 			Validation	0.4438	  0.8516

-The model was then run on the contest validation data of 193 images resulting in an accuracy of 81.7%.
+The model was then run on the contest validation data set of 193 images resulting in an accuracy of 81.7%.
 Final results for the 1,512 test images will be available on 07/29/2018.